sekcja-memow/logistics-regression/docs/docs.md

 ```

 #### 2.3 `ElasticNetRegularizer`
-ElasticNetRegularizer is the combination of L1 and L2 regularizers, it is used to limit model's cost and gradient.
-The regularization factor in this case is formed by a simple combination of the terms of both of the techniques mentioned.
+ElasticNetRegularizer combines L1 and L2 regularizers; it is used to limit the model's cost and gradient.
+In this case, the regularization factor is formed by a simple combination of the terms of both of the techniques mentioned.
 [Read more](https://en.wikipedia.org/wiki/Regularization_(mathematics))

 Parameters: